How to Build a React PDF Viewer with Annotation Support

 Dynamsoft Document Viewer is an SDK providing a set of viewers for document images.
 We can use it to incorporate PDF creating, viewing and annotating into our web apps.
-In this article, we are going to write a demo with React.
+In this article, we are going to build a fully functional PDF viewer and annotator in a React + TypeScript project.

 Create a new React + TypeScript project with Vite: